fabric8-analytics/fabric8-analytics-lsp-server/README.md

-# Component Analysis LSP Server
+# Dependency Analytics LSP Server

 LSP Server that can analyze your dependencies specified in `package.json`.